borgmatic-collective/borgmatic/README.md

 This will also prune any old backups as per the configured retention policy, and check backups for consistency problems due to things like file damage.

+If you'd like to see the available command-line arguments, view the help:

+    borgmatic --help

+### Verbosity

 By default, the backup will proceed silently except in the case of errors.
 But if you'd like to to get additional information about the progress of the backup as it proceeds, use the verbosity option: